F1 Monza: “The Pista Magica”

-The Monza Speedway has been hosting Formula 1 for decades and its track is Ferrari's favorite battlefield especially when pitched in front of the typically wild Italian spectators.
+The Monza Speedway has been hosting Formula 1 for decades and its track is Ferrari’s favorite battlefield especially when pitched in front of the typically enthusiastic Italian spectators.
 The races held on the Monza Speedway are fast.
-So fast in fact, that a car’s speed can be reduced only when entering the chicanes -- used to create a horizontal diversion of traffic (and can be gentler or more restrictive depending on the design).
+So fast in fact, that a car’s speed can be reduced only when entering the chicanes – used to create a horizontal diversion of traffic (and can be gentler or more restrictive depending on the design).

 No circuit currently on the Grand Prix calendar can beat the history, passion and speed of the Monza Speedway.
-Built in only 100 days, the circuit was opened on August 28, 1922 -- making Monza the oldest and most respected circuit in use today.
+Built in only 100 days, the circuit was opened on August 28, 1922 – making Monza the oldest, and most respected, circuit in use today.
 The circuit is built in the attractive Royal Park in Monza, a small town just northeast of Milan.

 The original track was built as an oval with two long straights and two banked corners, the only part still in use today, is the start/finish straight.
 Although the rest of the original circuit is not in use, it still lies silently in the forest of Monza.
 The modernized track is the fastest in the Formula one circuit, with speeds up to 200 miles (320 km).
 Because of safety regulations the track has been revised more than ten times, especially the Prima Variante, the first chicane, which has been revised more than 20 times.